(I may earn a small commission from the products mentioned in this post.)

 You can roll your ankle clockwise and counterclockwise twenty times.
 You can also exercise both ankles at the same time.

-Consider a pre-surgery exercise program before your surgery.
+Consider a pre-surgery exercise program before your TKR surgery.
 The stronger your surgical leg is before knee replacement surgery and the more overall fit you are the better your TKR recovery will be.

 Try and build strength and movement in your joint before surgery.

-From day one after knee surgery, it is important that you exercise your surgical knee.
+From day one after TKR surgery, it is important that you exercise your surgical knee.
 The first few weeks and months of your recovery are the most important for gaining back flexibility, bending, extension, and overall movement.

 If you give up or are inconsistent during your rehab, and if you are not fully committed to gaining back range of motion, you may end up with a stiff knee.